Quick answer

 - Be located in the correct UK jurisdiction

-Virtual offices are allowed if they meet these conditions.
+Virtual offices are permitted if these conditions are met.

 HMRC correspondence